ManuelGil/vscode-json-flow/ROADMAP.md

 - **Performance with Large Files**: Visualizing very large or deeply nested datasets can sometimes be slow.
 Although the recursive approach used for tree generation is essential for certain features, we are exploring optimizations to improve speed and memory usage.

-If you encounter issues or have ideas for improvement, please don’t hesitate to reach out via our GitHub repository.
+If you encounter issues or have ideas for improvement, please don't hesitate to reach out via our GitHub repository.

 ---